Four Flags Farm DIY Chicken Tractor Plan

 *Disclaimer: All of the photos with the tape measure in them were taken a month after the coop had been out in the elements.
 In turn, some expansion and contraction of the wood had occurred in these photos so the measurements shown are not precisely what we cut when we assembled the coop.

-Please measure all of your openings prior to cutting your boards to ensure that your coop is constructed without defects.
+Please measure all of your openings prior to cutting your boards to ensure that your chicken tractor coop is constructed without defects.
 Also, pilot holes should be drilled prior to any deck screws or bolts being fastened in place.

 Lastly, we’re not perfect and might have listed incorrectly or left something out in the instructions below.
 Please forgive us and send us feedback so we can make corrections to our chicken tractor plan!
 Thanks!